 Cuisinart Air Fryer Toaster Oven review: Verdict

-If you’re space challenged in the kitchen and want one multitasking product rather than several, the Cuisinart Air Fryer Toaster Oven is our top choice.
-Although it doesn’t air fry quite as well as a dedicated air fryer, it can also be used to make your morning toast, frozen pizzas for lunch, and roasts of all kinds.
-It can also pinch hit for baking a cake or muffins and even a lasagna or mac ‘n cheese casserole.
+If you’re space challenged in the kitchen and want one multitasking product rather than several, the Cuisinart Air Fryer Toaster Oven can fill the bill as long as you don’t want to use it for baking.
+Unlike other toaster ovens we tested it can’t substitute for a full size oven when it comes to turning out cookies, cake, and even frozen pizza.
+Although it doesn’t air fry quite as well as a dedicated air fryer, it can also be used to make your morning toast and roasts of all kinds.

 The Cuisinart is a good-looking appliance that you won’t mind having permanently sitting on your countertop.
 It’s easy to use, but a little challenging to clean.
-It’s ultimately the number one choice for versatility and will give you a good all-round performance.
 Be wary of how hot the glass door gets through, and make sure it’s out of reach of children.